Tuna Macaroni Salad – Healthy, Creamy and Easy

 Serving Suggestions

-Healthy macaroni salad with tuna can be served as an easy meal with a side salad or it can be served as a side with Caramelized Onion Burgers, Spinach Feta Turkey Burgers or Grilled Jerk Chicken Breasts.
+Healthy tuna macaroni salad makes a quick and satisfying meal on its own with a simple side salad, or serve it as a hearty side dish alongside Caramelized Onion Burgers, Spinach Feta Turkey Burgers, or Grilled Jerk Chicken Breasts.

 Recipe Variations

-Chicken Macaroni Salad - Instead of tuna, use ¼ cup of shredded chicken.
+Chicken – Instead of tuna, use 1/4 cup of shredded chicken.

-Vegan Macaroni Salad - For a vegan and dairy-free version, replace the mayonnaise with vegan mayonnaise, the Greek yogurt with a plant-based yogurt, and the honey with maple syrup.
+Vegan – For a vegan and dairy-free version, replace the mayonnaise with vegan mayonnaise, the Greek yogurt with a plant-based yogurt, and the honey with maple syrup.

-Gluten-Free Macaroni Salad - Replace traditional wheat pasta with gluten-free pasta.
+Gluten-Free – Replace traditional wheat pasta with gluten-free pasta.

 Try mixing in a teaspoon or two (gradually) to the pasta until the pasta is lightly coated with the oil.
 Then pour on the dressing.